TRL Krosaki Refractories Limited: History

-In 1958, Tata Steel formed a new refractory factory at Belpahar in collaboration with the German company Didier-Werke (de).
-It was later renamed Tata Refractories under the Tata Group.
-In 2011, Tata sold 51% of its shares to Krosaki Harima Corporation of Japan, and the refractory company's name was changed to TRL-Krosaki Refractories Limited.
+In 1958, Tata Steel formed a new refractory factory at Belpahar namely Belpahar Refractories Limited born JV between TISCO and Didier Werke, Germany.
+Fortune 500 Programme Launched Major modernization and expansion projects undertaken Over the years, strategies were drawn, plans were executed to modernize and grow the Plant.
+One of the key strategy nicknamed as "Fortune 500" in 2003 helped the Company achieve an annual Turnover of Rs.500 Crores by end of 2007.It was later renamed Tata Refractories under the Tata Group.
+In 2011, Tata sold 51% of its shares to Krosaki Harima Corporation of Japan, and the refractory company's name was changed to TRL Krosaki Refractories Limited.